edwardmartinsjr/channable-assignment/README.md

 # Channable Assignment

-1. This program is a single .py file
+1. This program is a single .py file.

 2. This program is written in python 3.7, using only python’s built-in libraries.